Thermodynamic inference in partially accessible Markov networks: A unifying perspective from transition-based waiting time distributions: Conclusion

 To gain more insight into the effective description from the established perspective of coarse-graining, one should investigate how existing coarse-graining strategies for observable states \cite{Knoch2015,Bo2017,Teza2020,shiraishi2015,polettini2017,Puglisi2010,Esposito2012,Bo2014,Mehl2012,Uhl2018,seiferth2020} are related to the approach introduced here.
 By combining these complementary approaches and by taking into account conclusions on milestoning \cite{Hartich2020,Hartich2021}, the concept of coarse-graining can potentially be generalized to a more fundamental level.
 From a practical perspective, we may ask how the method can be generalized to less ideal situations, e.g., if the observer cannot distinguish between different transitions or registers particular patterns or sequences of transitions only.
 This class of situations also includes the complementary problem when particular states can be observed rather than particular transitions, because observing the arrival in a state is equivalent to observing all transitions into this state without the ability to distinguish between them.

 The potential of waiting time distributions and their role for inference schemes is certainly not exhausted by the results presented here.
 Combining the estimators for entropy production and network topology with existing numerical methods may increase the usefulness of the waiting time distributions in thermodynamic inference schemes.
-Fitting rates of the underlying Markov network to the recorded waiting time distribution \cite{Ehrich2021} or using minimization methods \cite{Skinner2021_1,Skinner2021_2} are promising tools to obtain tighter, more specialized bounds for the discussed estimators.
+Fitting rates of the underlying Markov network to the recorded waiting time distribution \cite{Ehrich2021} or using minimization methods \cite{Skinner2021_1,Skinner2021_2} are promising tools to obtain tighter, more specialized bounds for the discussed estimators or even to reconstruct the transition rates in a small network from sufficient data.
 These methods will gain particular practical relevance since topological aspects of the underlying network can be deduced rather than have to be assumed.

 Furthermore, even though the effective description has been introduced and discussed for observable transitions of a partially accessible Markov network in the NESS, it is, in principle, not limited to this setting.
 For example, the description could be applied beyond the steady state to analyze transient dynamics.
 Finally, it would be interesting to apply the approach to a Langevin dynamics to explore the adjustments needed for systems with continuous degrees of freedom.